Mamaril-Jeremy/Youtube-Engagement-Predictor/README.md

 engagement_rate = (likes + comments) / views
 ```

 Dividing by views normalizes across audience size, so a 50k-view video and a 5M-view video are comparable and subscriber count doesn't need to be a feature.
-I then percentile-ranked the result so the output means something to a user — "you're in the 72nd percentile" is more useful than a decimal number.
+I then percentile-ranked the result so the output means something to a user.
+For example, stating, "you're in the 72nd percentile", is more useful than a decimal number.

 ---